-PLAN / PROCEDURE PROJECT PHASE PURPOSE AND KEY REQUIREMENTS Pollution Prevention and Response Plan Construction & Operation Identify site-specific requirements for the prevention of pollution and how to manage pollution incidents.
+PLAN / PROCEDURE PROJECT PHASE PURPOSE AND KEY REQUIREMENTS Pollution Prevention and Response Plan Construction, Commissioning & Operation Identify site specific requirements for the prevention of pollution and how to manage pollution incidents.
 To include the identification of high-risk areas on a plan and the location of spill kits (and contents of spill kits).
 To identify required contact details in the event of an incident and contractors that are available on a quick response contract to assist with clean up.
 Where necessary this should link with the SEP for any external communications.
-To identify staff that require training regarding the plan.
-The plan should include provisions for the recording of any incidents in a separate register, to ensure closeout and implementation of corrective and preventative actions.
-Environmental &amp; Social Training Plan Construction & Operation To identify specific staff members for training and the type (i.e. classroom, practical, toolbox talks) how/when this is to be delivered, the frequency of training and whether follow up training provisions are required.
+To identify staff that require training in regard to the plan.
+The plan should include provisions for recording of any incidents in a separate register, to ensure close out and implementation of corrective and preventative actions.

+PLAN / PROCEDURE PROJECT PHASE PURPOSE AND KEY REQUIREMENTS Site Inspection &amp; Audit Plan &amp; Procedure Construction & Operation To specify the timing and frequency of inspections (e.g. daily, weekly walkovers) and audits (including internal &amp; external independent audits for the lenders as appropriate).
+To detail the methodology of such inspections and audits to ensure Environmental and Social Issues required in Uzbekistan and required by project lenders are adequately covered.
+For internal audits, the procedure should identify the audit scope (site, laydown areas, accommodation areas, subcontractor areas etc.), audit criteria (e.g. CESMP, OESMP, ESMS), selection process for audit evidence, reporting format and auditor competence requirements.
+The Procedure should specify definitions of non-conformance, observations and best practices, as well as detailing the mechanisms for issuance and follow up of Non-Conformance reports, including time periods for action and the implementation of corrective and/or preventative measures.
+The process to engage with the external independent lenders' auditors should also be listed and linked with the SEP as appropriate.
+Material handling and Storage Procedure Construction, Commissioning & Operation Should identify locations for material storage, storage requirements and handling procedures to minimise environmental and H&amp;S risks.
+As appropriate this plan should be linked to or inclusive of the Hazardous Material Storage Plan and H&amp;S Plan.
+Specific method statements regarding the handling of materials shall be detailed, as well as training requirements for staff involved in such activities.
+Fuel &amp; Chemical Unloading Procedure Construction, Commissioning & Operation To identify locations for fuel and chemical unloading, associated training requirements and associated pollution attenuation/spill response equipment that are to be in place regarding any unloading of fuel to larger tanks or chemicals to storage areas on-site.
+This should be linked or inclusive to the pollution prevention plan.
+Environmental &amp; Social Training Plan Construction, Commissioning & Operation To identify specific staff members for training and the type (i.e. classroom, practical, toolbox talks) how/when this is to be delivered, the frequency of training and whether follow up training provisions are required.
 The training should be linked to the specific content of the listed plans and procedures, or key risk activities that may be identified from on-site method statements.
-Site Inspection &amp; Audit Plan &amp; Procedure Construction & Operation To specify the timing and frequency of inspections (e.g. daily, weekly walkovers) and audits (including internal &amp; external independent audits for the lenders as appropriate).
-To detail the methodology of such inspections and audits to ensure Environmental and Social Issues required in Oman and required by project lenders are adequately covered.
-For internal audits, the procedure should identify the audit scope (site, laydown areas, accommodation areas, subcontractor areas etc.), audit criteria (e.g. CESMP, OESMP, ESMS), selection process for audit evidence, reporting format and auditor competence requirements.
-The Procedure should specify definitions of non-conformance, observations and best practices, as well as detailing the mechanisms for issuance and follow up of Non-Conformance reports, including periods for action and the implementation of corrective and/or preventative measures.
-The process to engage with the external independent lender's auditors should also be listed and linked with the SEP as appropriate.